Kinovarobotics/kinova-ros/README.md

 ## How to use the stack

 ### launch driver
-`kinova_robot.launch` in kinova_bringup folder launches the essential drivers and configurations for kinova robots. kinova_robot.launch has two arguments:
+`kinova_robot.launch` in kinova_bringup folder launches the essential drivers and configurations for kinova robots. kinova_robot.launch has three arguments:

 **kinova_robotType** specifies which robot type is used.
 For better supporting wider range of robot configurations,  *robot type* is defined by a `char[8]`, in the format of: `[{j|m|r|c}{1|2}{s|n}{4|6|7}{s|a}{2|3}{0}{0}]`. *Robot category* `{j|m|r|c}` refers to *jaco*, *mico*, *roco* and *customized*, *version* is `{1|2}` for now, *wrist type* `{s|n}` can be spherical or *non-spherical*, *Degree of Freedom* is possible to be `{4|6|7}`, *robot mode* `{s|a}` can be in *service* or *assistive*, *robot hand* `{2|3}` may equipped with *2 fingers* or *3 fingers* gripper.
 Last two positions are *undifined* and *reserved* for further features.

-*eg*: `j2n6a300` (default value) refers to *jaco v2 6DOF assistive 3 fingers*.
+*eg*: `j2n6s300` (default value) refers to *jaco v2 6DOF service 3 fingers*.
 Please be aware that not all options are valided for different robot types.

+#### new in release 1.1
+To avoid redundancy urdf for assistive models has been deleted.
+Please use the service 's' option instead.
+For Mico 1 and 2 use the tag 'm1' for both.
+For Jaco 1 and 2 use the tag 'j2' for both.

+**kinova_robotName**
+#### new in release 1.1
+To allow multiple robots under a ros master, kinova_robotName was added.
+For applications like **moveIt!** set this to your prefix for the robot in the URDF.
+For example you can launch two jaco robots by using the following -

+'''
+roslaunch kinova_bringup kinova_robot.launch kinova_robotType:=j2n6s300 kinova_robotName:=left
+roslaunch kinova_bringup kinova_robot.launch kinova_robotType:=j2n6s300 kinova_robotName:=right
+'''

 **use_urdf** specifies whether the kinematic solution is provided by the URDF model.
+THis is recommended and the default option.

 When `use_urdf:=true` (default value), the kinematic solution is automatically solved by URDF model.
 The robot can be virtually presented in the Rviz and the frames in Rviz are located at each joints.